martinthomson/h2-stream-limits/draft-thomson-httpbis-h2-stream-limits.md

 treatment necessary to prevent attacks might unintentionally punish some clients.

-In HTTP/3 {{RFC9114}}, the QUIC protocol it is built {{!QUIC=RFC9000}} contains an alternative mechanism for limiting concurrency.
+The QUIC protocol {{!QUIC=RFC9000}} on which HTTP/3 {{RFC9114}} is built contains an alternative mechanism for limiting concurrency.
 The scheme in QUIC, as described in {{Section 4.6 of QUIC}}, does not set a concurrent stream limit, but instead relies on a peer increasing the maximum allowed stream identifier.
 An endpoint cannot create new streams immediately after cancelling an open stream; their peer needs to send a message to make more streams available.
 In